The Importance of Holocaust Education

 PROMPT II

-• Entries must be typed, double spaced and include a title page that lists the author’s name, school, teacher, grade, phone number and email address and INDICATE WHICH PROMPT IS BEING ANSWEREDSubmissions missing requested information will automatically be disqualified.
+• Entries must be typed, double-spaced, and include a title page that lists the author’s name, school, teacher, grade, phone number, and email address.
+Submissions missing requested information will automatically be disqualified.
 Essays will NOT be returned.

 • Entries must be postmarked by March 10th